ramsdell/chase/README.md

 ## Literate Theories Using Markdown

-When the Chase input file name has the extension ".md", the input syntax is treated as Markdown, and chase input is extracted from fenced code blocks.
+When the Chase input file name has the extension ".md", the input syntax is treated as Markdown, and Chase input is extracted from fenced code blocks.
 Examples of literate theories is in the [markdown](markdown/README.md) directory.

 ## Emacs Users

-Syntax error messages produced by the chase include Emacs style location information.
-Use M-x compile to run the chase and C-x ` to move to the sequent that caused the error message.
+Syntax error messages produced by Chase include Emacs style location information.
+Use M-x compile to run Chase and C-x ` to move to the sequent that caused the error message.
 When other error messages include position information, it points to the position of period in the formula that caused the problem.